CF911: Have you updated your #ColdFusion JVM to _24 yet? Important security fix for CF 8/9

 Any potential compatibility problems with updating the JVM?

-Since Adobe has given this update its blessing, we can assume that there should be no code compatibility issues.
 Of course, whenever you change the JVM you are changing the heart of the CFML engine, and there may well be changes between the version you're running and the version you upgrade to.
 Besides reading any technotes from Oracle/Sun, you should also keep an ear out in the community for any issues that people spot.

 Indeed, since originally posting this entry, I realized that one potential issue is not so much due to any "change in behavior between JVM versions" but rather due simply to the fact that by changing what JVM CF is using, you're also inherently changing where it looks for certain information--which you may have updated yourself.

-In brief, if you previously updated the java keystore (within CF) to enable you to do CFHTTP or similar tags to call an SSL page whose certificate CF/the JVM did not recognize, you will find these now "break" again, as if your changes were "list".
-What it is is that you (or someone at your site) did steps to import such needed new certificate into CF's keystore, but now on changing the JVM that CF uses, that will cause CF to instead use that new JVM's keystore.
-There are a couple of different solutions to this (import them again, export them from the old store and import again, point the new jvm at the old keystore, etc.), which I'll elaborate in the other blog entry.
+What it is is that you (or someone at your site) had previously done steps to import such needed new certificate into CF's keystore, but now on changing the JVM that CF uses, that will cause CF to instead use that new JVM's keystore.
+There are a couple of different solutions to this (import them again, export them from the old store and import again, point the new jvm at the old keystore, etc.), which I'll elaborate in the other blog entry (I did this in the 2014 entry I referred to in my "note" at the top here, especially its section, "Another gotcha: SSL certificates".)

 What about updates beyond u24?